streem/streem-sdk-ios/README.md

         }
 ```

+There are two representations of the user.
+The user in your system, and the user in Streem's system.
+Streem uses the userId as an identifier to a user in our system, and `userId` is intended to stay consistent per user in your system.
+The properties of `expert`, `name`, and `avatarUrl`, all of which are supplied by you in this identify call, are per user via that `userId`.
+Changing these values in subsequent identify calls will update their values in Streem's system.

 ### Starting a Remote Streem

 Through some mechanism in your app, you determine that your logged-in user and another user should be streeming.

-To make a call to user "tom", do the following:
+To make a call to user "tom" (see below on how to retrieve a remote user's id), do the following:

 ```swift
     Streem.sharedInstance.startRemoteStreem(